mmahesh/dstack_multiple_gpu/blog_post.md

 wait
 ```

-In order to make the above bash script an executable, you need to run in your terminal the following command:
+In order to make the above bash script an executable, you need to run  the following command in your terminal:

 ```bash
 chmod +x run_exps.sh